hugomay/cryptoeconomics/README.md

-# blog
+# Allocation & Distribution

-The purpose of this section is to evolve. ..
+Token decentralization is one of the most..